Mavichist/Project-Bot/README.md

 The `Command` and `CommandAttribute` classes are used by the `Bot` class and form the basis of new bot commands.
 Classes inheriting from `Bot` can automate the registration of commands using the `CommandAttribute` system.

 When creating a new bot using the scaffold, create a new class and inherit from `Bot`.
-To register commands and add functionality to the bot, create either public or private methods that match the `CommandCallback` delegate and tag them with the `CommandAttribute` attribute.
+To register commands and add functionality to the bot, create either public or private methods that match the `CommandCallback` delegate type and tag them with the `CommandAttribute` attribute.
 You can register the command string, as well as a regular expression for extracting parameters, in the constructor of the attribute.

+Commands in this framework consist of a `command string`, followed by `command parameters`.
+To simplify parsing and regex, parameters must always follow the command string, and the command string must be contiguous.

+For example; `!start goblin "cheeky"` is a valid command because the command string (`start goblin`) comes before the parameter (`"cheeky"`).
+An invalid interpretation of the same command would be something like; `!goblin "cheeky" start`, because the command string is broken up by parameters (and is therefore not contiguous).

 The `Bot` base class will construct a command list when a new instance of your bot class is created.
-The command methods will only be called if a valid command is entered by a user (the command is properly formatted and the regular expression matches).
+The command methods will only be called if a valid command is entered by a user (the command is properly formatted and the regular expression matches parameters).

-An example of a simple *Echo* bot is shown below:
+An example of a simple `Echo` bot is shown below:

 ```csharp
 public class EchoBot : Bot